ahuth/standfast/README.md

 ## Testing

-Run the Ruby tests with `rspec` and the Javascript tests with `yarn test`.
+Run all tests with `rake spec`.
+You can also run `rspec` or `yarn test` for only the back or front end.